-While 360-degree feedback is a powerful tool to develop Leadership competencies in an organization, the data gathered through the 360-degree survey process across management levels and the organization is too valuable to be ignored.
-We have launched the first phase of SelfStir Business Analytics (applicable to SelfStir Corporate plan only) to help organizations answer key questions relating to the group of people carrying out multi-rater feedback in the organization.
+While 360-degree feedback is a powerful tool to develop Leadership competencies in an organization, the data gathered and analyzed through the 360-degree survey process across management levels and the organization is too valuable to be ignored.
+We have launched the first phase of SelfStir Business Group Analytics (applicable to SelfStir Corporate plan only) to help organizations answer key questions relating to the group of people carrying out multi-rater feedback in the organization.

 We designed a visual representation of the User Activity in the Admin Panel, which can quickly show bottlenecks and other hindrances to a successful administration and execution of a 360-degree feedback campaign or ongoing feedback initiatives in the organization.